 Injured in a Texas Car Accident?
 Call the Francis Firm Today

-If you have questions about your claim or the car accident statute of limitations for Texas, give the Francis Firm a call.
-We advocate for accident victims from day one and know the tactics used by insurance companies to minimize a claim.
+If you have questions about your claim or the car accident statute of limitations for Texas, contact the Francis Firm.
+Our law firm advocates for accident victims from day one and knows the tactics used by insurance companies to minimize the value of a claim.

-Whether you need help gathering evidence, finding witnesses, or negotiating a settlement, we’re here to fight for your best interests.
+Whether you need help gathering evidence, finding witnesses, or negotiating a settlement for fair compensation, we're here to fight for your best interests.